What is the primordial pouch?

 - The primordial pouch is a loose flap of skin, and you may notice it jiggles from side to side when a cat trots towards you.
 It is located on the underside of the belly, and if you look down on the cat, it will be difficult to see.

 The cat directly above is severely obese and runs the risk of developing several diseases due to her weight.
+Obesity is an overall increase in the cat’s size compared to the primordial pouch, which is confined to the underside of the belly and most prominent in front of the rear legs.

 Primordial pouch removal